dejan995/hms-docker/README.md

 3. Latest Docker Compose for your OS.

 ## Install Guide
+If you are running Ubuntu you can use the install.sh script to install docker and setup some basic folder structures.
 Everything that you need to edit is inside the .env file.
 You don't need to edit anything inside the docker-compose.yml file.
 After you are done editing the .env file you can start the stack using the following command.